sourcegraph/sourcegraph-public-snapshot/docs/storage.md

 client) with the `PG*` environment variables set.
 If you see a database prompt, then the environment's credentials are valid.

+**NOTE: the hostname that you provide for `PGHOST` must actually exist -- for local development, you will most likely want to use `localhost`.**

 # Sourcegraph database management

 Prior to running Sourcegraph for the first time you will need to run `src pgsql create` which will initialize the database and tables.